jamiehaywood/WhichSide/README.md

 ### This is a progressive web app build in React that works out your direction from `Origin` and `Destination` and tells you which side the tube opens at your destination.

+Please note: There is no guarantee that this data is correct.
+It was obtained from [here](https://ukfree.tv/styles/images/2018/whichsideout.json).

 ## Usage